 Become a Certified Work Ready Community

-There are two paths to participate in the ACT® Certified Work Ready Communities initiative -- one for states/regions and another for individual counties not part of a participating state or region.
+There are two paths to participate in the ACT® Work Ready Communities initiative – State or County approaches.

 States and Regions

 Participation in the ACT® Certified Work Ready Communities initiative is by application from state or regional leadership teams.
 The initiative launched in December 2011; Missouri, Oregon and South Carolina were in the first round of participating states and are making great progress in moving their state initiatives forward.
 Utah, Wyoming and the Virginia-Dan River Region Collaborative joined Round II in 2012.
 Michigan was among the first states to join Round III in 2013.
 Under this state/region model, counties in the state or region participate in ACT CWRC initiative effort under the auspices of the state or regional CWRC program.State Application

 ACT is now offering a pilot program for individual counties in non-participating states to apply to participate directly with ACT in its CWRC initiative.
 Counties in a CWRC state will need to engage through their existing state programs.
 To determine if your state is participating, please visit the website homepage.

 A local CWRC leadership team should have representatives from local government, economic development, community/technical college, K-12 system, and business/industry.
 Best practice models have shown a local team comprised of these leaders is most successful in becoming a CWRC county.County Application

 PARTICIPATING STATES AND REGIONS RECEIVE:

 - Process to build a framework to on board and certify all counties

 - Common fundamental criteria to establish baseline goals for county certification

 - Communication tools to help message initiative to key stakeholders